Skip navigation

 INDICATION

-MOTPOLY XR is indicated for the treatment of partial-onset seizures in adults and in pediatric patients weighing at least 50 kg.
+MOTPOLY XR is indicated for adults and pediatric patients weighing at least 50 kg for treatment of partial-onset seizures and adjunctive therapy in the treatment of primary generalized tonic‑clonic seizures.

 IMPORTANT SAFETY INFORMATION